Attorney Eric P. Daigle

-Attorney Daigle specializes in Civil Rights litigation and Law Enforcement Operations Consultant.
+Attorney Eric Daigle specializes in Civil Rights litigation and law enforcement operations consulting.
 Attorney Daigle also conducts training on use of force standards, including electronic control weapons and responses to force/deadly force incidents.
 Attorney Daigle acts in his capacity as a Law Enforcement Consultant providing guidance and oversight to department command staff on operations, force response, and risk management.
 He has served as an expert witness in use of force cases and has reviewed use of force incidents around the Attorney Daigle serves as a member of independent monitoring teams and acts as an auditor in reviewing police department organizational compliance with procedural revisions directed or overseen by the Federal court system.

 Eric Atstupenas presently serves as the General Counsel for the Massachusetts Chiefs of Police Association.
-He is licensed to practice law in MA, RI and CT.
-Eric comes from a law enforcement family and has a passion for the advancement of the LE profession and those in it.
-He has spent his career immersing himself in all areas of the law which impact LE professionals.
-He is a member of the International Association of the Chiefs of Police – Legal Officers Section, associate member of the New England Association of Chiefs of Police and Central MA Chiefs of Police Association and serves on the Board of Directors for the Municipal Police Institute, Inc., a non-profit organization dedicated to providing training to LE in Massachusetts.
-Eric is the author of several LE training materials and has been published in the Police Chief magazine, a monthly publication by the IACOP.
-He has also provided training to LE executives on a variety of topics germane to the profession and has appeared as a speaker at conferences across the country.
-Eric also works extensively with Eric Daigle, Esq., of DLG as a law enforcement consultant and trainer.
+He serves as a member at large on the IACP Legal Officers Section board, a member of the IACP Committee on Human and Civil Rights, associate member of the New England Association of Chiefs of Police and Central Massachusetts Chiefs of Police Association and serves on the Board of Directors for the Municipal Police Institute, Inc., a non-profit organization dedicated to providing training to law enforcement in Massachusetts.
+Eric is the author of several law enforcement training materials and has been published in the IACP’s Police Chief magazine.
+Eric has also worked extensively with Eric Daigle, Esq., the owner of Daigle Law Group, LLC, as a law enforcement consultant and trainer.